-If you have any further questions or feel unwell after your procedure then please contact the ophthalmology matron using the mobile number given to you at your appointment.
-Alternatively you can call Rotary Ward at William Harvey Hospital on 01233 616261 and ask for the doctor on call.
+If you have any further questions or feel unwell after your procedure, please contact the ophthalmology matron using the mobile number given to you at your appointment.
+Or you can call the Rotary Ward at William Harvey Hospital on 01233 61 62 61 and ask for the doctor on-call.

 If you would like this information in another language, audio, Braille, Easy Read, or large print please ask a member of staff.
+You can ask someone to contact us on your behalf.

-Any complaints, comments, concerns, or compliments please speak to your doctor or nurse, or contact the Patient Advice and Liaison Service (PALS) on 01227 783145, or email ekh-tr.pals@nhs.net
+Any complaints, comments, concerns, or compliments please speak to your doctor or nurse, or contact the Patient Advice and Liaison Service (PALS) on 01227 78 31 45, or email ekh-tr.pals@nhs.net